 Returning after enrollment in BSU courses, with no attendance elsewhere

-Previously-enrolled students usually do not need to reapply for admission to BSU.
+Previously-enrolled students usually do not need to re-apply for admission to BSU.
 It is best to connect with the BSU Records office to be sure your account is updated with new information, and to ensure you don’t have any active holds preventing registration.
 This is a good time to update your major and catalog year (requirements change frequently).
 Also check with the BSU Advising Success Center regarding your faculty advisor.
 That person will change depending on your major, and a few other factors.

 Returning after enrollment in BSU courses, with attendance elsewhere in between

 In general, in these cases it is always best to connect with a BSU Transfer Advisor.
 They can help update your account and ensure that we have all the information needed for a successful return.
-You will want to update your address, phone number, personal email address, and other information by submitting the Student Personal Data Form to the BSU Records office.
-This form is also used to update your major program, should you be changing it upon your return.

 Returning after being admitted, without BSU enrollment

-If you had planned to start in one term, but need to defer enrollment to a future term within 12 months, please contact your admissions representative or Transfer Advisor to request an enrollment deferral.
-You do not need to reapply for the future term, unless it is beyond 12 months from your original start term.
+If you had planned to start in one term, but need to defer enrollment to a future term within 12 months, please contact your Admissions Representative or Transfer Advisor to request an enrollment deferral.
+You do not need to re-apply for the future term, unless it is beyond 12 months from your original start term.

 Returning after academic and/or financial aid suspension

-Petition for Readmission: Download the petition form here.
+Academic Suspension Petition: Download the petition form here.
 Submit this petition to the BSU Records office, as indicated on the form.
 Attach any supporting documents or letters of recommendation.